-In the north-east of Sardinia, a little far away from the wordly lights of the Costa Smeralda, is the Maddalena Archipelago, a group of 63 islands and islets of various sizes among which are the island of La Maddalena, Caprera, Budelli, Spargi, Razzoli, Santo Stefano and Santa Maria.
+In the north-east of Sardinia there is the Maddalena Archipelago, a group of 63 islands and islets of various sizes among which are the island of La Maddalena, Caprera, Budelli, Spargi, Razzoli, Santo Stefano and Santa Maria.

 It's difficult to find the right words to describe the beauty of these unspoilt places that with over 180 kilometers of coastline boast the presence of more than 300 beaches among the most beautiful of the planet.